VulcanJS/vulcan-docs/source/terms-parameters.md

 #### Alternative Approach

-The generic `withList` component is hard-coded to pass a `terms` argument to a collection's GraphQL resolvers, but if you're not using `withList` then you can send any argument you want, and bypass the terms/parameters system altogether.
+The generic `withMulti` component is hard-coded to pass a `terms` argument to a collection's GraphQL resolvers, but if you're not using `withMulti` then you can send any argument you want, and bypass the terms/parameters system altogether.

 ## Parameter Callbacks